Blackburn Cathedral: Bells

 The first mention of bells in the old parish church was in 1552 when the vicar and churchwardens purchased five bells from the Royal Commissioners for £26-12-1.
 A new peal of six bells was cast in 1737 from the metal of the existing bells and it was this ring of six that was moved over to the west tower of the new church in 1832.
 Four bells were added during 1851–52 to form a ring of ten.

 In 1949, while extension work was being carried out in the cathedral, the current ring of ten bells was installed.
 All ten bells were cast by John Taylor & Co. of Loughborough.
 The tenor bell weighs 25-1-14 (1,289 kg) is tuned to D and has a diameter of 52 inches (1.32 metres).

 Recent developments

 In 1998 the lantern tower underwent restoration, being rebuilt in natural stone.
 The original 1960s tower had been constructed in concrete.
 The windows were also replaced.

 Further work was carried out in 2000–01 to re-build the east end roofs and parapets and blend them into the existing structures.
 Upon completion of this work, the cathedral was finally deemed to be finished after over 70 years of construction.

 As well as this rebuilding, a new piece of art was commissioned for the exterior of the building.
 The sculpture by Mark Jalland, The Healing of The Nations, measuring 35x26 feet, is an abstract steel and copper circular piece containing thousands of interwoven fibre optics that create ever-changing patterns of light at night.
 It is deemed by many to be one of the most innovative pieces of modern sculpture at any English cathedral.

-In 2009 the flagpole on the tower was renewed and topped with an ornate bishop's mitre finial, painted and gilded in gold leaf by Mark Bridges of Sussex and bearing the Lancashire Rose emblem.